Manchester United midfielder Paul Scholes has announced his retirement from playing but will remain at the club in a coaching capacity.

 Scholes, who came through the United academy as part of the club's famous group of youngsters in the mid-1990s, played more than 650 times for the Old Trafford outfit and is widely acknowledged as one of the finest English footballers of his generation.

 "This was not a decision that I have taken lightly but I feel now is the right time for me to stop playing.
-To have been part of the team that helped the club reach that 19th title is a great privilege.
+To have been part of the team that helped the club reach that 19th title is a great privilege," he said.

 "I would like to thank the fans for their tremendous support throughout my career, I would also like to thank all the coaches and players that I have worked with over the years, but most of all I would like to thank Sir Alex for being such a great manager, from the day I joined the club his door has always been open and I know this team will go on to win many more trophies under his leadership."